shamim0754/EJB/readme.md

 	```

-	Explanation : since it is remote(outside server) client . so we need to basic environment like ip etc
+	Explanation : since it is remote(outside server) client . so we need to basic environment like ip,port etc

 	Glassfish register EJB beans into JNDI by following format
 	java:global/app_name/bean_name